nikkilr88/egghead-asciicasts/react-fundamentals/lessons/react-react-fundamentals-higher-order-components-replaces-mixins.md

   }
 }
 ```
 We'll say `update={this.update.bind(this)}`.
 Then on our button, we'll say `onClick={props.update}`.
 Save that.
 As we click on the button, it is updating that state.
 On the label, we'll say `onMouseMove={this.props.update}`.
 Clean that up a little bit.
 Save that.
 On our button, the state of count is updated when we click on it.
-On the label, it's updated when we move the mouse.
+On the `Label`, it's updated when we move the mouse.